eirikhanasand/iikg2001/exam/exam22.md

 4. Have the ability to check each access request.

 ## Question 10
-Ssecure applications secure hosts secure networks holistic security expresses the concept that modern software need (order of text)
+Ssecure applications secure hosts secure networks holistic security expresses the concept that modern software need<br/>

+(order of text)<br/>

 1. Secure applications
 2. Secure hosts